-Unfortunately the 100% organic claim (ingredients which have no use of pesticides or fertilisers in the growing of the plant, flower or produce) made by certain haircare product companies, has gained momentum solely as a niche marketing tool to suggest such formulations are somehow safer, more healthy or offer enhanced environment credentials than otherwise.
+Unfortunately the 100% organic claim (ingredients which have not used any pesticides or fertilisers in the growing of the plant, flower or produce) made by certain haircare product companies, has gained momentum solely as a niche marketing tool to suggest such formulations are somehow safer, more healthy or offer enhanced environment credentials than otherwise.
 In short, these companies are saying their products are 100% organic as a way of gaining a marketing edge over other companies, but by and large they are misleading the salon owner, hairdressers and the consumer.

 Although the term ‘organic’ has now flowed out from the food/farming/agriculture industry to the cosmetics, beauty and personal care industry, the term ‘organic’ is for the mane a term used for food industry.
 There are many ingredients that are totally safe and approved by the ACCC and NICNAS that are impossible to produce organically and therefore do not exist organically.
 Some Organic Certifiers who have popped up in the personal care/beauty industry require only 30% to 70% organic ingredients to be able to label or call a product organic and then demand large annual monetary fee’s to use their logo… while the truth is the products are NOT 100% organic and to our knowledge it is not possible to make 100% organic products.
 Eg: Water for instance is not organic and every product has water in it so it is therefore not possible for a product to be 100% organic.
 It’s also important to note only raw materials which come from agriculture (plants) can be potentially grown organically and there are many other ingredients in Haircare products which are not produced or made from an agriculture source and therefore can not be classified.